How Do You Deal with a Job that Requires Standing?

 • Keeping the chin parallel to the floor

-3. Wear the right footwear.
+3. Wear the Right Footwear

 Your footwear should also contribute to easing tension on the leg muscles, tendons, and ligaments.
 A good pair of shoes with the right arching can provide ample support to your soles, which also helps you feel more comfortable while standing on the job.
 Consider buying sneakers, professional clogs, or even running shoes that encourage blood circulation as opposed to tight, uncomfortable shoes or sandals.
+Functional socks such as the Burlix standing over the calf sock can also prevent fluid buildup in the legs that may cause varicose veins.

 Varying the way you stand helps engage the other parts of your legs, which also encourages blood circulation and prevents fatigue.
 This is called “active standing” and has several benefits to workers.
 As mentioned above, merely standing (or sitting) isn’t a problem.
 It’s when you don’t move around enough that can lead to health issues.